 The best faucets of this finale were the resolution between our beloved Jack and Elizabeth.
 The only minor fight I would maybe pick with this finale – and I know, it’s miniscule – is Elizabeth’s indecision regarding the question posed to her at the very end.
-I get it was a set-up to ensure a cliffhanger and inspire another character to feel betrayal or heartbreak, but still… given my preference for women who don’t flip-flop in love, I’m not 100% happy with her right now.
-Elizabeth is all about proving herself as a kind of career woman, but there is also a side to her that enjoys comforts and the finer things in life, which as she points out, is not a negative quality.
-Regardless of what Jack may imply, Elizabeth has a good head on her shoulders (that scene in the mine and her outburst was necessary).
-Raise your hand if you think sticking Jack and Elizabeth in the mine together was a darn good idea.
-It was past due – they were both acting like petulant children methinks.
-Although, it does make for some entertaining TV.
+I get it’s a set-up to ensure a cliffhanger and inspire another character to feel betrayal or heartbreak.
+Still… given my preference for women who don’t flip-flop in love, I’m not 100% happy with her right now.
+Elizabeth is all about proving herself as a kind of career woman, but there is also a side to her that enjoys comforts and the finer things in life.
+Regardless of what Jack may imply, Elizabeth has a good head on her shoulders (that scene in the mine and her outburst is necessary).
+Raise your hand if you think sticking Jack and Elizabeth in the mine together i a darn good idea.
+It’s past due.
+Both were acting like petulant children methinks.

 What it all comes down to is this: if you were obsessed with season one, you’re bound to love its sophomore season.
 There is love triangles, families breaking apart, dangers that crop up and shifting emotions.
 Plus, please tell me I’m not the only one who thought Rosemary’s story was the cutest ever!
 The scripts continue to be wholesome fun throwing in pieces of flirty banter now and again.
 But I suspect what will whip fans into the greatest frenzy is this ending!
 Who’d have thought?
 And it all hinges on an answer to one question…